 Alpha Arbutin is a bonus, as it helps to brighten dark spots and can be used with other skincare products without any contraindications.
 This lightweight formula has a bit of an oily feel to it upon application, but it goes away after the serum is absorbed.

-The Ordinary offers other strong pure vitamin C and vitamin C derivatives, so for more details on all 8 vitamin C products from The Ordinary be sure to check out this guide to The Ordinary vitamin C products.
+The Ordinary offers other strong, pure vitamin C and vitamin C derivatives, so for more details on all eight vitamin C products from The Ordinary, be sure to check out this guide to The Ordinary vitamin C products.

 Related Post: The Ordinary Anti-Aging Skincare Review